gene-git/dmarc_report/README.md

         long_opt_name = xxx

  - *-thm, --theme*
+   Report is now in color.
-   Default 'dark'.
-Can also be 'light' or 'none', which turns off color report.
+   Default theme is 'dark'.
+Theme can be 'light' 'dark' or 'none', which turns off color report.

  - *-ips, --dom_ips*
    *dom_ips = [ip, cidr, ... ]